Table Of Contents

 Besides, managing large Kubernetes deployments can get out of control, increasing cloud costs and thinning margins.

-It is difficult to manually manage Kubernetes because of these and other challenges.
+Because of these and other challenges, manually managing Kubernetes can be difficult.
 Without leveraging automation, optimizing Kubernetes costs at scale can be virtually impossible.

-Our goal in this guide is to share with you over two dozen top Kubernetes tools, organized into categories.
+This guide’s goal is to share reasons why you need Kubernetes tools and introduce over two dozen of them, organized into categories.
 We’ll also suggest alternatives so you can choose what works best for your Kubernetes needs.

 Kubernetes Cost Management And Optimization Tools

-The Kubernetes platform is a highly scalable platform that can lead to unexpected cloud costs, when left unchecked.
-To manage and optimize Kubernetes costs, here are a few tools you can use.
+The Kubernetes platform is a highly scalable platform that, when left unchecked, can lead to unexpected cloud costs.
+Here are a few tools for managing and optimizing Kubernetes costs.

 1. CloudZero – Kubernetes cost intelligence platform